chris1111/VoodooHDA-2.9.2-Clover/README.md

 ### VoodooHDA.prefPane
 - For all OS X System VoodooHDA.prefPane is installed on Library/PreferancesPanes

-### Usage: Download the Latest Release [Download ➤ VoodooHDA 2.9.0-V12 ](https://github.com/chris1111/VoodooHDA-2.9.0-Clover-V12/releases/tag/V12) Choose the option you want, install and reboot.
+### Usage: Download the Latest Release ➣ [VoodooHDA 2.9.2 Clover-V13](https://github.com/chris1111/VoodooHDA-2.9.0-Clover-V12/releases/tag/V13) Choose the option you want, install and reboot.

 ### Verry important to Reboot for the changes to be applied.